NativeScript/docs-v7/vuejs-docs/ns-ui/Chart/getting-started.md

 page_title: Chart Getting Started | Progress NativeScript UI Documentation
 description: A getting started page of Chart for NativeScript.
 This article explains what are the steps to create a chart instance from scratch and use with Vue
 slug: chart-getting-started-vue
-tags: radchart, getting started, chart, Vue
+tags: radchart, getting started, chart, Vue, nativescript, professional, ui
 position: 2
 publish: true
 ---

-# RadChart: Getting Started
+# RadChart Getting Started
 In this article, you will learn to get started with the Chart plugin for NativeScript: how to initialize the chart, how to create the data series and how to use the different axes.

 ## Installation